U.S. delivers first of three ISR aircraft to Canadian government

-The U.S. Army Program Executive Office, Aviation Fixed Wing Project Office’s Product Director International and Transport Aircraft (PM FW-ITA) office delivered one Beechcraft King Air 350 Extended Range platform to the Government of Canada at the L3Harris facility in Greenville, Texas, Feb.
-22, 2024.
-(Courtesy photo)
+The U.S. Army Program Executive Office, Aviation Fixed Wing Project Office’s Product Director International and Transport Aircraft (PM FW- ITA) office delivered one Beechcraft King Air 350 Extended Range platform to the Government of Canada Feb.
+22, 2024, at the L3Harris facility in Greenville, Texas.

+Upon acceptance, a Royal Canadian Air Force pilot flew the aircraft to the Canadian Forces Base in Trenton, Ontario.
+This effort aims to provide Intelligence, Surveillance, and Reconnaissance (ISR) equipped aircraft to the Canadian Armed Forces and is the first of three ISR aircraft set to be delivered to Canada this year.

+The Canadian Manned Airborne Intelligence, Surveillance and Reconnaissance Foreign Military Sales program was implemented in May 2019 and has been a substantial effort and collaboration between the Government of Canada, the United States Government, and L3Harris.
+Along the way, the team has conducted quarterly program management reviews and overcome the COVID-19 pandemic to deliver the aircraft built from scratch at L3Harris.

 |Date Taken: